 \section{Background Neutron Star and Ocean Model}

-We first provide our neutron star model.
-In order to focus on the properties of the neutron star ocean, we use a simple model of a rigid solid sphere surrounded by a fluid ocean whose depth we vary.
+To focus on the properties of the neutron star ocean, we use a simple background neutron star model with a rigid crust. {We will later extrapolate our results with this model to the case where the neutron star crust is elastic rather than rigid.}